jkpth/StorageTool/README.md

 ## Credits

-StorageTool was inspired by and built upon the framework of [KindleFetch](https://github.com/justrals/KindleFetch) by justrals.
-We thank the KindleFetch project for providing a solid foundation for Kindle extension development.
+Heavily inspired and built on top of [KindleFetch](https://github.com/justrals/KindleFetch) by justrals.
+Go check out this great project!

 ## License